 The date you notify the School Director of your intent to withdraw.
 Only the School Director would be authorized to accept a notification of your intent to withdraw.
-SCHOOL DIRECTOR: Teresa Romero contact information 818 578-6344 email teresa@wbi.edu

 The date the school terminates your enrollment due to academic failure or for violation of its rules and policies stated in the catalog.